 Get a CDP, DMP, or both platforms: The big question for marketers today

-As a marketer, a CDP, without question, gives you a better base of data to work with.
+As a technology user, a CDP, without question, gives you a better base of data to work with.

 It’s a dataset of your actual audience that can be activated for use cases across the entire customer lifecycle: acquisition, engagement, conversion, and retention.